Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 Our ambition

 Our vision for water is outlined in our Water Stewardship Position Statement and is supported by our Water Stewardship Strategy and our goals and targets.
-Our approach to water stewardship is visually represented in the figure below.
+Our approach to water stewardship is represented in the figure below.
 Each element of our approach is discussed on this webpage.

-The Position Statement was developed following broad internal and external engagement and is aligned to the UN Sustainable Development Goals and other initiatives such as the UN Global Compact's CEO Water Mandate (CEO Water Mandate) and the International Council on Mining and Metals (ICMM) Water Position Statement.
+The Position Statement was developed following broad internal and external engagement and is aligned to the UN Sustainable Development Goals and other initiatives, such as the UN Global Compact's CEO Water Mandate (CEO Water Mandate) and the International Council on Mining and Metals (ICMM) Water Position Statement.
 Our Position Statement describes the challenges facing fresh and marine waters across the globe and seeks to reinforce that it is everyone’s responsibility to take action together.
 Our approach to realising this vision includes taking action to improve water management within BHP and catalyse actions to strengthen water governance beyond our operated assets.

 Our approach and position